 Nail the case & fit interview with strategies from former MBB Interviewers that have helped 89.6% of our clients pass the case interview.

 Bridge to BCG Is Not the Only Way in for Advanced Degree Candidates

 One thing to note is that given the nature of the program and the limited size of each group (~30-50 I’d say), this is an extremely competitive program to get into.

-That being said, it is most definitely not the only way to get a job at BCG as an advanced degree candidate.
+That being said, it is most definitely not the only way to get a job at Boston Consulting Group as an advanced degree candidate.
 Even if you do not get into Bridge to BCG you should still apply for a full-time position directly later that same recruiting season.